sagnik/pdsimplify/README.md

 ###How to Use
 ------------
 Clone this repo and do `publishLocal`.
-Put the line `"edu.ist.psu.sagnik.research" %% "pdsimplifyparser" % "0.0.1"` in the `libraryDependencies` variable in your `build.sbt` to pull in the dependency.
+Put the line `"edu.psu.sagnik.research" %% "pdsimplifyparser" % "0.0.1"` in the `libraryDependencies` variable in your `build.sbt` to pull in the dependency.

 ###TODO
 ------------